brainglobe/brainglobe-stitch/README.md

 will not specify the Qt backend for napari, and you will therefore need to install that separately.
 Please see the [`napari` installation instructions](https://napari.org/stable/tutorials/fundamentals/installation.html) for further advice on this.

-To install latest development version :
+To install latest development version:

     pip install git+https://github.com/brainglobe/brainglobe-stitch.git